yrnmsk/theblokc-challenge/README.md

 # theblokc-challenge

-A challenge I was given for my internship assessment at TheBLOKC
+A challenge I was given as assessment for my internship at TheBLOKC

 ## Challenge